 - Does the topic (keyword) need to be treated more intensively, in terms of text length and content quality?

-- Do I solve the problem of my visitors (keyword: search intention)?
+- Do I solve the problem of my visitors (regarding search intention)?

 - Do internal links from thematically appropriate pages go to this sub-page?